notsatan/go-template/README.md

 ## :boom: Features

-This is a battries-included [cookiecutter :cookie:][cookiecutter-link] template to get you started with the essentials you'll need for your next Go project ;)
+This is a batteries-included [cookiecutter :cookie:][cookiecutter-link] template to get you started with the essentials you'll need for your next Go project ;)

 ### Development